 The film’s premise is a little complicated.
 Released while the outcome of the war was still in doubt, and told through a series of flashbacks, it is nevertheless set in the future — and a very prescient one: the Allies have prevailed and form tribunals to hold the Nazis accountable.
 The narrative revolves around the aptly named Wilhelm Grimm (Knox), a German who teaches school in a small village in Poland.
 As the film opens, Grimm is being put on trial for his actions during the war; a parade of eyewitnesses are brought to testify against him, including his brother and ex-fiancé; the story is told through their recollections.

 When the First World War comes, Grimm enlists in the German army but returns from the fighting grievously injured, having lost his right leg along with the better part of his soul.
 Embittered, he begins to see the world in a different light, and in time becomes infatuated with Nazism.
-Shunned by his fiancé, he commits a crime that results in the death of one of his pupils and the loss of his left eye!
+Shunned by his fiancé, he commits a crime that results in the death of one of his pupils and the loss of his own left eye!
 A harried Grimm begs the help of the local clergy, including the village rabbi, in order to escape Poland.
 He heads for Munich, where he moves in with his bookish older brother and officially joins the Nazis.
 He quickly rises in the party, and what little humanity he had left is given over to Hitler.
 When his brother chooses to flee Germany for Austria, Wilhelm has him arrested and sent to a concentration camp.
 To add insult to injury, Wilhelm takes over the education of his nephew, and tries to create a Nazi officer in his own image.
-In the wake of the Blitzkreig, Grimm returns to his Polish village — this time as the SS commander of the forces garrisoning his old village — with predictable results.
+In the wake of the Blitzkreig, Grimm returns to his Polish village — this time as an SS commander — with predictable results.

 None Shall Escape is mind-boggling in its accuracy.
 The film is so on the money that it’s actually hard to believe it wasn’t made ten years after the end of the fighting.
 Although it has many uncomfortable scenes, most of them are the result of things said by Grimm.
 One however, is quite simply astonishing: as the Nazis round up jews to be taken to forced-labor camps, the town rabbi (a man who previously helped Grimm flee the country) asks to address his congregation, being shoved onto cattle cars.
 Grimm consents, in hopes of quieting the scene, but is shocked when the rabbi tells his people that they are being taken to their deaths, and encourages them to stand instead, and fight.
 What comes next is surprising, but not in the way you might expect.
 It isn’t shocking that Grimm orders his troops to machine gun the jews — it’s shocking how graphic the scenes is — De Toth even shows bullets slamming into the bodies of already slumping children.
-At the conclusion of the scene, the rabbi staggers to confront Grimm, who at first appears to rush over to embrace the man, but instead casually draws his pistol and shoots the man in the chest.
+At the conclusion of the scene, the rabbi staggers to confront Grimm, who at first appears to rush over to embrace the man, but instead casually draws his pistol and shoots him in the chest.

 I could write many, many more words about None Shall Escape, but I don’t want to give away anymore about the story than I already have; and I hold no illusions that I could maintain interest if I did so (but I’ll reserve the right to revisit this one on the occasion of another viewing).
 If nothing else it’s an absolutely superior B film with a stellar performance from Alexander Knox.
-It also deserves a wide DVD release, if only for academic purposes.
-I’ll keep hoping for that book.

 Directed by André De Toth